ray-project/deltacat/deltacat/docs/table/README.md

 **DELETE**
 Delete records matching table merge keys, or throw an error if the table has no merge keys.

+## Ordered vs. Unordered Writes
+Note that the only difference between **APPEND** and **ADD** writes is whether the data write order is preserved on read.
+To ensure that the data order is preserved, concurrent **APPEND** writes to the same table partition always fail with a concurrent modification exception.
+On the other hand, concurrent **ADD** writes will always succeed unless concurrent writers ALSO trigger concurrent copy-on-write table compaction (whose frequency is controlled by the READ_OPTIMIZATION_LEVEL and COMPACTION_TRIGGER table properties listed below).

 ## Merge Keys
 Table schemas may be defined with one more more merge keys.
 Merge keys are used to identify records that